 It is not unusual for professionals and nonprofessionals to learn of an abusive incident over a broad range of time.
 Once learning of the incident, they quite appropriately file a 51A report.

 Example: Child is brought to Hospital A by parents.
 Hospital A believes injuries were the result of abuse, and files a 51A.
 However, Hospital A is a small community hospital, and a large well-known hospital with more pediatric expertise is not far away.
 Hospital A refers or transfers the child to Hospital B the next morning, for further examination and testing.
 Hospital B, upon examining the child, also files a 51A.
+In this case both reports would result in one response.

 Example: Mrs. H.'s daughter Tina was severely sexually abused while in the care of a babysitter.
 The doctor and police involved in the incident file their 51A reports.
 The Department investigates and supports the report.
 Nine days later, Tina begins to tell her story to her new therapist who is mandated to report.
 Six months later, a relative learns of the incident and calls to report sexual abuse.
-A year later, Mrs. H. changes therapists . . . etc.
+A year later, Mrs. H. changes therapists, etc. In this situation, if there is not additional information, the subsequent reports would be screened out because they involve an incident that has already received a response.

-Duplicate investigations are unnecessarily intrusive to a family and do not permit effective use of the Department's staff resources.
-In situations such as this, the screening decision shall be made by the Area Director or his/her designee.
+Duplicate responses are unnecessarily intrusive to a family and do not permit effective use of the Department's staff resources.
+In situations such as this, the screening decision shall be made by the Area Director or designee.

+4.22: Screening Activities

-4.22: Screening - Collateral Contacts
+A. Record Checks and Collateral Contacts

-In addition to consultation with the reporter, screening will include checking of Department files and the Department's Central Registry.
-Screening may also include collateral contacts with third parties.
-Any such collateral contacts made shall be documented in writing on the 51A form.
+During the screening process the Department:

+Will check, and if available review, the Department files and the Central Registry to determine any past or present involvement with the Department of any family member in the report;

+Will consult with the reporter;

+Will consult with the Department social worker if the family is currently involved with the Department;

+Will conduct a check of the Criminal Offender Registry Information (CORI), the national crime database and the Sex Offender Registry Information (SORI) systems on the child(ren)’s parent(s); persons age 15 and older who reside in the household of the child(ren) or are otherwise connected to the allegation(s), and anyone alleged to be responsible for the abuse or neglect;

+Will request records from another state child welfare agency if aware of prior family involvement;

+Will contact local law enforcement for activity to the home;

+Will make collateral contacts that may provide information about the allegations that would assist the apartment in its screening decision;

+May utilize other search tools if needed to gather information, identify the caregivers and to inform the screening decision; and

+May complete other activities as required by the Department’s Protective Intake Policy.

+Identification of Family Members

+During the screening process the Department shall identify and document the identities of all reported family or household members.
+For the purpose of screening and response, family or household members includes all family members and other individuals residing in the home, children in Department placements, children residing out of the home, and any parent/parent substitute living out of the home.

+Documentation of Screening Activities

+All activities conducted during the screening process shall be documented on a form established by the Department, which may be electronic or paper copy.

-4.23: Screening - Entry Into Central Registry
+Entry in the Central Registry

-Each 51A report (whether or not "screened out") shall thereafter be entered into the Department's Central Registry.
+Information from each 51A report (whether or not "screened out") shall be entered into the Department's Central Registry.

-4.24: Screening - Notification to Mandated Reporters
+Notification to Mandated Reporters of Screen Out Decision